Elkhorn, Wisconsin: History

 In 1836, Colonel Samuel Phoenix spotted a rack of elk antlers in a tree and proclaimed the area as "Elk Horn."

 The area's beauty and fertile soil led Daniel Bradley, his brother Milo, and LeGrand Rockwell to create a community in the area.
 Its growth to a population of 539 led to the first town meeting in 1846.
 Elkhorn was designated county seat that same year because of its location in Walworth County.

 In 1851, Elkhorn became the location of the Walworth County Fair, which is now hosted annually at the Walworth County Fairgrounds.
-The Walworth County Fair is the largest in Wisconsin after the Wisconsin State Fair.
+The Walworth County Fair is the largest county fair in Wisconsin.

 In the 1870s, saline water from springs located in Elkhorn was believed to cure rheumatism.

 Because the city places Christmas decorations around its center, Elkhorn has been called the "Christmas Card Town" since before World War II.
 This tradition is celebrated every year by an annual oil painting by local artist Jan Castle Reed.
 These watercolor paintings are turned into Christmas cards.

-Elkhorn is also known for the folklore of the Beast of Bray Road, a supposed werewolf type creature that has become the focus of books, movies, documentaries and other elements of pop culture.
+Elkhorn is also known for the folklore of the Beast of Bray Road, a supposed werewolf type creature that has become the focus of books, documentaries, and other media including 2005 movie, The Beast of Bray Road.